Chroogomphus vinicolor

 Spores 15-21 x 5-7 µm, smooth, thin-walled, narrowly elliptical in face-view, subfusoid in profile, hilar appendage inconspicuous; pleurocystidia and cheilocystidia thick-walled; spore print dark-grey to black.

-Scattered to gregarious under pines; frequent with Pinus radiata (Monterey Pine) in the San Francisco Bay Area; fruiting from early fall through mid-winter, often with Suillus pungens; common.
+Scattered to gregarious under pines; frequent with Pinus radiata (Monterey pine) in the San Francisco Bay Area; fruiting from early fall through mid-winter, often with Suillus pungens; common.

-Edible, but mediocre fresh; best when dried.
+Edible, generally considered mediocre fresh; best when dried.

 Chroogomphus vinicolor is recognized by a mahogany-colored cap, salmon-orange flesh, orange-brown stipe, decurrent gills and a tapering stipe.
 Chroogomphus ochraceus with which it is often confused has a more greyish-brown cap and paler gills at maturity. (for additional differences see Comments under Chroogomphus ochraceus).
 Microscopically, Chroogomphus vinicolor differs from Chroogomphus ochraceus in possessing thick-walled rather than thin-walled cystidia.